Best Hikes in Glacier National Park

 a view of the avalanche lake hike

 • 2.
 Avalanche Hike- Off Season – I love this trail, but I really love it off season.
 The photo above is from the trail in October.
 No one is around, you have the entire lake to yourself.
 If you go in the summer, take bug spray and water.
-It is a relatively easy 5.9 round trip hike with a 757 foot elevation gain.
+It is a relatively easy 5.9 round-trip hike with a 757-foot elevation gain.
 You are in the shade most of the hike.
-There is the beautiful creek along a large portion of the hike- do NOT be tempted to lean over and grab a photo from the ledges.
-Last year a young woman slipped and died on the rocks.
-There are toilets at the beginning of the hike and a very, very spider web filled pit toilet not too far from the lake.
+There is a beautiful creek along a large portion of the hike- do NOT be tempted to lean over and grab a photo from the ledges.
+Two years ago, a young woman slipped and died on the rocks.
+There are toilets at the beginning of the hike and two new pit toilets not far from the lake. .

 • Pro-tip– hike a bit down around the lake shore and picnic on the rocks away from the crowds.
 Take a thick blanket to sit on- those rocks are always cold and wet.